cblevins/fa17-hist-trump/schedule.md

 October 23: Monograph (I)
 -	Elizabeth Hinton, *From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America* (Introduction, Chapters 1-4)

-October 25: Film
+October 25: Documentary

-*Due Sunday, October 29: Précis of Book*
+- In-class viewing: Ava DuVernay, *13th*

 **Week 9**

 October 30: Monograph (II)
 -	Elizabeth Hinton, *From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America* (Chapters 5-9, Epilogue)

+*Due Tuesday, October 31: Précis of Book*

-November 1: History and Punditry
+November 1: Documentary (II)
--	Moshik Temkin, [“Historians Shouldn’t Be Pundits”](https://www.nytimes.com/2017/06/26/opinion/trump-nixon-history.html), *New York Times*, June 26, 2017.
--	Julian Zelizer and Morton Keller, [“Why (Some) Historians Should be Pundits”](https://www.theatlantic.com/politics/archive/2017/06/what-is-the-role-of-historians-under-the-trump-presidency/531729/), *The Atlantic*, June 26, 2017.
--	Josh Zeitz, [“How Trump is Recycling Nixon’s ‘Law and Order’ Playbook”](http://www.politico.com/magazine/story/2016/07/donald-trump-law-and-order-richard-nixon-crime-race-214066), *Politico Magazine*, July 18, 2016.
+- In-class viewing: Ava DuVernay, *13th*

-**Week 10:**
+**Week 10**

 November 6: Book Reviews
 -	Donna Murch, [“Who’s to Blame for Mass Incarceration?”](http://bostonreview.net/books-ideas/donna-murch-michael-javen-fortner-black-silent-majority), *Boston Review*, October 16, 2015.
 Review of Michael Javen Fortner, *Black Silent Majority: The Rockefeller Drug Laws and the Politics of Punishment* (Harvard University Press, 2015).
 -	Michael Javen Fortner response to Donna Murch: [“Historical Method and the Noble Lie: A Reply to Donna Murch”](http://bostonreview.net/books-ideas/response-michael-javen-fortner-donna-murch-black-silent-majority), *Boston Review*, October 23, 2015.

-November 8: TBD
+November 8: Punditry and Advocacy
+-	Moshik Temkin, [“Historians Shouldn’t Be Pundits”](https://www.nytimes.com/2017/06/26/opinion/trump-nixon-history.html), *New York Times*, June 26, 2017.
+-	Julian Zelizer and Morton Keller, [“Why (Some) Historians Should be Pundits”](https://www.theatlantic.com/politics/archive/2017/06/what-is-the-role-of-historians-under-the-trump-presidency/531729/), *The Atlantic*, June 26, 2017.

-*Due Monday November 12: Book Review related to your topic*
+*Due Tuesday November 14th by 5PM: Book Review related to your topic*

 #### Unit III.
 Putting it All Together